 By far, the easiest way to work a ski season in Canada as a foreign national is to apply for the International Experience Canada (IEC) program.
-The International Experience Canada (IEC) program enables young citizens aged 18-30 (sometimes 18-35) of 30+ countries to travel and work in Canada.
+The International Experience Canada (IEC) program enables young citizens aged 18-30 (sometimes 18-35) of more than 30 countries to travel and work in Canada.

 The IEC working holiday program:

 - Provides an open work permit that allows the holder to work anywhere in Canada

 - Has no limitations concerning how long you can work for an employer while in Canada

 - Does not require participants to have a job lined up in Canada in advance

 - Varies in length depending on each country’s reciprocal agreement with Canada